dungdunght/3CXtest/README.md

     c.
 On startup, 3CXPhone for Windows will load the new plugin.

     d.
-Open a command prompt window and go to the 3CX Phone for Windows installation directory and type in the following command:
+If you want to makecall to anyone,open a command prompt window and go to the 3CX Phone for Windows installation directory and type in the following command:
         CallTriggerCmd.exe -cmd makecall:DESTINATION_NUMBER

 5. Run test_app(wrote by Ruby) on Rails.
 Get the link localhost/say/call on browser to enter beta-web.